-Here’s our convention packing list including items that you’ll need specifically for your next convention.
+This list includes items that you’ll need specifically for your next convention.
 We also have a printable list with general solo trip essentials below that you can download.
 Remember that if you are attending specialized conferences, like fan conventions and dance conventions, you may need specific things like costumes, a dance bag, and/or portable steamers for your outfits.
+Those items aren’t included in this list.

 Convention Packing List : Must-Have Items to Pack for a Conference or a Convention